numerik11/ESP32-Irrigation-Controller/README.md

 ### Rain Delay Behaviour

-* scheduled watering cancelled if triggered while condition says raining, "cooldown" meaning period after eg. If rainfall is 5mm all watering is cancelled for 48 hrs.
+* Scheduled watering cancelled if triggered while condition says raining or cooldown.
+* Eg- Cancelled if currently raining or if rainfall threshold mm is met, all watering is delayed for set hrs.

 ### Wind Delay Behaviour

-* Scheduled watering waits while wind exceeds threshold and resumes once wind drops below limit.
+* If wind threshold is above set m/s it will delay watering and resume once wind drops below threshold.

 ---